Before you analyze data, you must first validate it.

 I do not consider data validation and population validation to be the same thing.

-Data validation is checking whether fields have appropriate values; population validation is ensuring that you received data from the correct system, that the procedures used to gather or extract the data are appropriate, and that you received ALL the appropriate data.
+Data validation is checking whether fields have appropriate values and the data is error-free; population validation is ensuring that you received data from the correct system, that the procedures used to gather or extract the data are appropriate, and that you received ALL the appropriate data.

 In some cases, the difference gets blurry.
 For example, if you want all the transactions between January 1 and July 31 this year, population validation is ensuring you received all the transactions for those dates and only those dates.
 Data validation is ensuring that all the values in the date column are actually dates, not dollar amounts, fractions, or smiley faces.